Travesti (gender identity): Terminology

-According to Brazilian activist Amara Moira, the terms trans woman and travesti are synonymous, with many people using the former to avoid the negative connotations associated with the latter.
-The imposition of the transgender and transvestite categories by Anglo-American academics over travesti identities has been considered by some to be colonizing and westernizing in nature, and has been met with resistance by the community.
+According to Brazilian activist Amara Moira, the terms trans woman and travesti are synonymous, and many people use the former to avoid the negative connotations associated with the latter.
+The imposition of the transgender and transvestite categories by Anglo-American academics over travesti identities has been considered by some to be colonizing and westernizing in nature and has been met with resistance by the community.
 Originally used colloquially as a pejorative term, the travesti category has been reappropriated by Brazilian, Peruvian and especially Argentine activists since the 1990s, as it has a regional specificity that combines a generalized condition of social vulnerability, an association with sex work, the exclusion of basic rights and its recognition as a non-binary and political identity.

-As they are excluded from the educational and labor system, stigmatized and reified as objects of theoretical criticism or media consumption, one of the main struggles of travesti activism since its emergence in the 1990s was the creation of their own political subjectivities.
+As they are stigmatized, excluded from the educational and labor system and reified as objects of theoretical criticism or media consumption, one of the main struggles of travesti activism since its emergence in the 1990s was the creation of their own political subjectivities.
 Argentine travesti activist Lohana Berkins pointed out in 2006:

 We hold the travesti identity not only by resorting to linguistic regionalism, but also by circumstances and characteristics that make travestism a different phenomenon from North American and European transgenderism.
 In the first place, we travestis live different circumstances compared to those experienced by many transgenders from other countries, who (...) have the objective of rearranging themselves in the binary logic as women or men.
 A large part of Latin American travestis claim the option of occupying a position outside of binarism and it is our objective to destabilize the male and female categories.
 Second, the word transgenderism originated from theoretical works developed within the framework of the North American academy.
 In contrast, (...) the term travesti in Latin America comes from medicine and has been appropriated, reworked and embodied by travestis to call themselves.
 This is the term in which we recognize ourselves and that we choose to construct ourselves as subjects of rights. (...)
 The term "travesti" has been and continues to be used as a synonym for AIDS, thief, scandalous, infected, marginal.
 We decided to give new meanings to the word travesti and link it with struggle, resistance, dignity and happiness.

 Despite its reappropriation by some as a political identity, in some places (especially Spain) travesti is still regarded as a transphobic slur, often used to invalidate people who prefer the terms transsexual or transgender.
 For example, in 2020 a Spanish journalist caused controversy and had to make a public apology after using the term to refer to late media personality La Veneno.